-- Investigative studies and basic design for life enhancement of the semi-submersible rig, NAGA 1 (in 2003)
+- Investigative studies and basic design for life enhancement (2003), and investigative studies for Deepdish conversion (*) and upgrading works (2012) of the semi-submersible rig, NAGA 1

-- Investigative studies and basic design for upgrade of the existing semi-submersible rig to enable use at depth of 5,000ft (2007 -2009)
+- Investigative studies and basic design for upgrading the existing semi-submersible rig to enable the operation at depths of 5,000 ft (2007 -2009)

-- Upgrading work for Deepdish conversion and derrick replacement on the semi-submersible rig, NAGA 1
+- Upgrading work for living quarter and deck crane replacement on the semi-submersible rig, HAKURYU-5 (2014)

-DEEPDISH CONVERSION is the work to attach a all-in-one structure called "DEEPDISH" (red part in the right 3D CG) to the hull bottom of a semi-submersible drilling unit.
-This will strengthen the stiffness of entire structure, thus increases the durability of the unit and fatigue life.
-This method enables us to reduce construction period and save costs compared with the conventional conversion method.
+Attaching an all-in-one structure called "Deepdish" to the hull bottom of a semi-submersible rig.
+This strengthens stiffness of entire structure, thus increases durability of the rig and its fatigue life.
+The Deepdish itself was fabricated ahead of time, thereby reducing construction period and saving costs compared with the conventional conversion method.

-- Engineering support work for new semi-submersible rig construction (in the Middle East)
+- Engineering support works for new semi-submersible rig construction (2009)

 - Co-designing for deepwater semi-submersible rig (2012 -)